sdonohoo/forecasting/energy_load/GEFCom2017_D_Prob_MT_hourly/submissions/fnn/README.md

 * Median run time: 5095 seconds

 **Cost:**
-The hourly cost of the Standard D8s DSVM is 0.3840 USD based on the price at the submission date.
+The hourly cost of the Standard D8s Ubuntu Linux VM in East US Azure region is 0.3840 USD, based on the price at the submission date.
 Thus, the total cost is 5095/3600 * 0.3840 = $0.5435.